trywilco/quest-circleci-configure/README.md

 #### Step 3:
 - Learning Objective: CircleCI advanced configuration
 - Narrative: Now we need to configure this properly and make the workflow run the frontend tests
-- Instructions: Fix the errors from the prevoius step
+- Instructions: Fix the errors from the previous step
-- How do users pass to the next step: The task running succefully
+- How do users pass to the next step: The task running successfully

 #### Step 3:
 - Learning Objective: CircleCI advanced configuration